 A confidentially agreement is in place to prevent disclosure of market sensitive data and data confidentially.
 FERC Order 889 Code of Conduct rules apply to NYSRC representatives with access to IRM Data Bases.
-From time to time changes in to the confidentially agreement may be made.
+From time to time changes to the confidentiality agreement may be made.